This guide provides instructions on how to charge a Chevrolet battery with a trickle charger to bring the battery back to a fully charged state.

 Risk of fire.
 Do not leave the vehicle unattended.

 What you will need

-- Park your Chevrolet and set the parking brake.
-Remove the key from the ignition or if you have proximity key, keep it away from the car.
+- Park the Chevrolet and set the parking brake.
+Remove the key from the ignition or if you have a proximity key, keep it away from the car.

 - Locate the battery.
 Some Chevrolet has a plastic cover on top of the battery.
 Remove the slips or screws that hold the cover in place.

 - You can also use the POSITIVE jump starting terminal to charge the battery.
 In newer Chevrolet vehicles, it is required to charge the battery from this post.

 - Connect the red clamp to the positive terminal (+).

 - Use a 10mm wrench and disconnect the negative battery terminal.

 - Connect the black clamp to the negative (-) post on the battery terminal.